mahmoudimus/ac/docs/public/guides/addon-descriptor.md

 # Add-on Descriptor
-The add-on descriptor is an JSON file (`atlassian-plugin.json`) that describes the add-on to the Atlassian application.
+The add-on descriptor is an JSON file (`atlassian-connect.json`) that describes the add-on to the Atlassian application.
 If you're familiar with Java add-on development with previous versions of the Atlassian Framework, you should already be familiar with plugin descriptors.

 The descriptor serves as the glue between the remote add-on and the Atlassian application.
 When an administrator for an Atlassian OnDemand instance subscribes to an add-on, the Atlassian instance retrieves the add-on descriptor from its published location.

 The descriptor includes general information for the add-on (in the `modules` element).
 It also declares the modules that the add-on wants to use or extend, as described in the following sections.

 ## About `modules`
-The `modules` element tells the Atlassian OnDemand instance about the add-on.
+The `modules` element tells the application instance about the add-on.
 Among other things, the descriptor informs the instance about the name and description of the add-on and the modules it wants to implement.

 Let's look at an example: